Skip to main content

 It enables capabilities such as:

-• Understanding unstructured data like emails, logs, documents, and chat
+• Understanding unstructured data like emails, logs, documents, and chat conversations

-• Handling exceptions automatically without human involvement
+• Handling exceptions automatically without human intervention

 This level of autonomy dramatically reduces the maintenance burden that plagues traditional automation systems.